istat-methodology/coding-lab/sta-py/Readme.md

 # Sta Py Team
 This is the repo of the Sta-py Team

+Team members:
+ * Fabbrico Davide
+ * Khateeb Ahmad Arsalan
+ * Pagnoncelli Diego

+Istat Tutor:
+*Fabrizio De Fausti*

-Please add any info on your project in this file
+**Please add any info on your project in this file...**